PProvost/www.peterprovost.org/source/_posts/2012-04-17-visual-studio-11-fakes-part-2.md

 repository.
 (I know this might not be the best way to do this, but go with me...)

-***How do we test that Save sets the correct value?***
+***How do we test that Save sets the correct value to `LastUpdated`?***

 You might start by writing a test like this.
-I'm using the same Stubs technique I showed in the last article.
+This uses the same Stubs technique I showed in the last article.

 ``` csharp A Not-so-good Test for LastUpdated